Operation Varsity: Aircraft shortages

-One specific failure in the massive operation was the critical lack of transport aircraft for the operation, an unsolved flaw that had dogged every large-scale airborne operation the Allies had conducted.
+One specific failure in the massive operation was the critical lack of transport aircraft for the operation, an issue that had dogged every large-scale airborne operation the Allies had conducted.
 In the original planning for Varsity, an extra airborne division, the 13th, had been included; however, a lack of transport aircraft to drop this division led to it being excluded from the final plan.
-Thus, the unsolved problem of a shortage of transport aircraft meant that a third of the planned troops to be used were discarded, weakening the fighting power of the airborne formation.
-In the event, the airborne troops actually employed were sufficient to overwhelm the defenders.
+In consequence a third of the troops planned to be used were discarded, weakening the fighting power of the airborne formation.
+In the event the airborne troops actually employed were enough to overwhelm the defenders.